Top of the page

 Morton’s Neuroma is a painful condition that affects the nerves in the ball of the foot, most commonly between the third and fourth toes.
 Characterised by sharp, burning pain, numbness, and a tingling sensation, this condition can significantly impact your ability to walk comfortably.

 Morton’s Neuroma is a painful condition that affects the ball of the foot, most commonly between the third and fourth toes.
-It occurs when the tissue around one of the nerves leading to the toes thickens, causing sharp pain, burning sensations, or numbness in the affected area.
-This article will explore the causes, symptoms, and treatment options for Morton’s Neuroma, drawing on respected sources in podiatry and orthopaedics.
+It occurs when the tissue around one of the nerves leading to the toes thickens, causing sharp pain, burning sensations or numbness in the affected area.
+This article explores the causes, symptoms and treatment options for Morton’s Neuroma, drawing on respected podiatry and orthopaedic sources.

 What Is Morton’s Neuroma?

-Morton’s Neuroma, also known as intermetatarsal neuroma, is a non-cancerous growth of nerve tissue, often associated with pain, numbness, and a tingling sensation in the ball of the foot.
-It typically occurs between the third and fourth toes, though it can develop between other toes as well.
-According to the American Academy of Orthopaedic Surgeons (AAOS), Morton’s Neuroma is most prevalent in middle-aged women, but it can affect anyone, particularly those who wear high-heeled or tight shoes.Causes of Morton’s Neuroma
+Also known as intermetatarsal neuroma, Morton’s Neuroma is a benign thickening of nerve tissue often linked with numbness, tingling, or pain in the forefoot.
+It most often occurs between the third and fourth toes but can develop elsewhere.
+According to the American Academy of Orthopaedic Surgeons (AAOS), it is most common in middle-aged women, especially those who wear tight or high-heeled shoes that compress the forefoot.

-The exact cause of Morton’s Neuroma is not entirely understood, but several factors are believed to contribute to its development:
+The exact cause of Morton’s Neuroma is not fully understood, but several contributing factors have been identified:

-- Foot Structure: People with certain foot types, such as flat feet, high arches, or those with bunions or hammertoes, are more likely to develop Morton’s Neuroma.
-These structural abnormalities can cause instability around the metatarsal bones, leading to increased pressure on the nerve.
+• Foot Structure: People with flat feet, high arches, bunions, or hammertoes are more susceptible.
+These conditions can cause instability in the metatarsal region, leading to increased pressure on the nerve.

 Symptoms of Morton’s Neuroma

-- Numbness or Tingling: Some people experience numbness, tingling, or a "pins and needles" sensation in the toes, particularly in the third and fourth toes.
+• Numbness or Tingling: A “pins and needles” sensation, especially between the third and fourth toes.

-- Feeling of a Lump or Pebble: Many people with Morton’s Neuroma describe the sensation of having a small lump or pebble under the ball of the foot, even though no visible lump is present.
+• Feeling of a Lump or Pebble: Many patients describe the sensation of standing on a pebble, even though no visible lump exists.

 Diagnosis of Morton’s Neuroma